-(The following was published in the Bangor Daily News, January 4, 2016):
+(The following was provided by the Bangor Daily News on January 4, 2016)

 PORTLAND – Carleton Clark Young, Jr., 95, died peacefully on January 1, 2016 at a Portland health care facility.
 The son of Carleton Clark and Alice Brady Young, Clark was born in New York, New York on December 16, 1920.
 Shortly after his birth, the Young family moved to Brunswick, Maine.